Dominic Zvada: 2025

 On December 10, 2024, Zvada announced he would be returning to Michigan for his senior season in 2025.
 He was ranked as a consensus top three NFL kicking prospect following his junior season.
+In 2025, Zvada failed to replicate the success from the 2024 season, connecting on 17/25 field goals.
+In week four, he was named the Co-Big Ten Special Teams Player of the Week for his performance against Nebraska, making all three field goal attempts and matching his career-long of a 56 yards.